nbice1/First-Order-Logic/README.md

-# First-Order-Logic
+# First-Order Logic with Identity

-This project is aimed at developing a program to evaluate the truth-value of sentences in First-Order Logic and construct proofs.
+This project is aimed at developing a program to evaluate the truth-value of sentences in First-Order Logic with Identity and construct proofs.

 There are two main functions, evaluator() and prover(), located in fol_evaluator.py and fol_proof_system.py, respectively.
 Functions are executed when the programs are run.